 Is there a better way to train your listening skills than by watching a movie or a TV show?
-Probably not.
-You might want to put on the subtitles as Austrian TV can be tricky to understand.
+You might want to put on the subtitles, especially with content that can be tricky to understand.

-Ulrich Seidl’s “Paradise” trilogy (which consists of the movies “Paradise: Love”, “Paradise: Faith” and “Paradise: Hope”) portrays the story of those marginalized by the Austrian society, in a frighteningly realistic way.
-It’s a very typical example of Austrian cinema in terms of pushing boundaries and criticizing social issues in a way that Hollywood wouldn’t dare to do.
+- Ulrich Seidl’s “Paradise” trilogy (which consists of the movies “Paradise: Love”, “Paradise: Faith” and “Paradise: Hope”) portrays the story of those marginalized by Austrian society in a frighteningly realistic way.
+It’s a typical example of Austrian cinema in terms of pushing boundaries and criticizing social issues in a way that Hollywood wouldn’t dare to do.

-Those of you interested in the history of the Austrian monarchy should check out the “Sissi” collection.
-These movies are old but gold and tell the story of the Austrian empress Sissi, who became a cult figure after being assassinated in 1898.
+- If you’re interested in the history of the Austrian monarchy, check out the “Sissi” collection.
+These movies are old but gold, and tell the story of the Austrian empress Sissi, who became a cult figure after being assassinated in 1898.

 Look for Opportunities to Practice